Opendigitalradio/dablin/README.md

 `dablin_gtk`.
 Use `-h` to get an overview of all available options.

-(Currently no desktop files are installed so it is not easy to start DABlin direct from GNOME Shell.
-For no, at least, start DABlin from a console.)
+(Currently no desktop files are installed so it is not easy to start DABlin directly from GNOME Shell.
+For now, at least, start DABlin from a console.)

 DABlin processes frame-aligned DAB ETI-NI recordings.
 If no filename is specified, `stdin` is used for input.